 But with the number of COVID-19 patients rising daily, leaders at Michigan Medicine are asking for the community’s help in donating supplies now.
 That way, supplies will be ready if needed in coming days and weeks, to protect staff and patients at U-M’s academic medical center and outpatient clinics in several counties.

 The drive, which began March 21, has already collected thousands of pieces of personal protective equipment (PPE) from individuals, organizations and companies.
-The donation site will be open Monday through Saturday from 12 p.m. to 5 p.m. at U-M's North Campus Research Complex, at the corner of Huron Parkway and Plymouth Road in Ann Arbor.
+The donation site will be open Monday through Saturday from 12 p.m. to 5 p.m. at loading dock 90 of U-M's North Campus Research Complex, near the corner of Huron Parkway and Plymouth Road in Ann Arbor.
 The site is the former Pfizer complex that U-M purchased ten years ago.

 Note: Leaving home to donate protective gear to hospitals and other health organizations is permitted under the Michigan executive order that suspends non-essential operations.
 Trips to make such donations are exempted under the provision that allows volunteering for organizations that are serving individuals who need assistance as a result of the emergency.

 - 3-D printed face mask adjusters that relieve the pressure on the ears of healthcare workers.
 See https://specs.engin.umich.edu/u-m-face-mask-adjusters/ for information and specifications on our preferred design and materials

 - Eye protection including face shields and safety goggles

 - 3-D printed face shields.
 Please see https://specs.engin.umich.edu/um-face-shield/ for information and specifications on our preferred design and materials